-A plant rescue and protection plan (if required) which allows for the maximum transplant of conservation important species from areas to be transformed can be implemented.
+A plant rescue and protection plan (if required) which allows for the maximum transplant of conservation important species from areas to be transformed should be implemented.

-- Any areas of vegetation that are to be protected during construction must be demarcated and indicated as "No-Go" areas on a site plan. - Any flora identified by the Botanical Specialist to be rescued must be removed and placed in an area specifically allocated for these plants to ensure that the necessary care thereof will take place until being relocated and planted in designated areas. - The specialist must also advise and oversee a re-vegetation and habitat rehabilitation plan during the construction and operation of the facility.
-Restoration must be undertaken as soon as possible after completion of construction activities to reduce the amount of habitat converted at any one time and to speed up the recovery to natural habitats (if required). - Also refer to the requirements of the rehabilitation and restoration guidelines (Refer to paragraph 3.10.24).
+- Any areas of vegetation that are to be protected during construction must be demarcated and indicated as "No-Go" areas on a site plan (see Table 1 above). - All flora identified to be rescued must be removed and placed in an area specifically allocated for these plants to ensure that the necessary care thereof will take place until being relocated and planted in designated areas (see Table 1 above). - The specialist must also advise and oversee a re-vegetation and habitat rehabilitation plan during the construction and operation of the facility.
+Restoration must be undertaken as soon as possible after completion of construction activities to reduce the amount of habitat converted at any one time and to speed up the recovery to natural habitats.

-3.10.7 PROTECTION OF FAUNA AND AVI-FAUNA
+• Also refer to the requirements of the rehabilitation and restoration guidelines (Refer to paragraph 3.10.24).

+3.10.7 Protection of fauna and Avi-fauna